 New-NetFirewallRule -DisplayName "forwarder_RDP_3340" -Direction Inbound -Protocol TCP –LocalPort 3340 -Action Allow

-When creating an incoming firewall rule for port 3340 via Windows Defender Firewall graphical interface, no program needs to be associated with it.
-This port is only listened by the network driver.
+When creating an inbound firewall rule for TCP/3340 port via the Windows Defender Firewall graphical interface, you don’t need to associate a program or process with the rule.
+This port is only listened on by the network driver.

-You can create any number of Windows port forwarding rules.
-All netsh interface portproxy rules are persistent and are stored in the system after a Windows restart.
+You can create any number of port forwarding rules in Windows.
+All netsh interface portproxy rules are persistent and remain after a Windows restart.

-To display a list of all active TCP port forwarding rules on Windows, run the command:
+To display a list of all enabled TCP port forwarding rules on Windows, run the command:

 netsh interface portproxy show all